Table of Contents:

 A. Health Hazards and Warning Properties of the Contaminant

 When choosing the type of respiratory protection required for a particular operation, the nature of the hazard must be clearly defined.
 Respirators are used to reduce employee exposure to a contaminant to a level below OSHA established Permissible Exposure Limits.
-Information on the potential health effects of overexposure and physical properties of the chemical are available on the container label and the MSDS for the product.
-The MSDS for the product being used and any air monitoring data available should be reviewed before a respirator is selected.
+Information on the potential health effects of overexposure and physical properties of the chemical are available on the container label and the SDS for the product.
+The SDS for the product being used and any air monitoring data available should be reviewed before a respirator is selected.
 Appendix A includes definitions for chemical characteristics used to define the nature of the hazard.

 It is important to recognize that respiratory protection reduces exposures from inhalation of the contaminant.
 For certain chemicals, skin and eye contact and/or absorption are also important routes of exposure, in which case additional personal protective equipment is required.

 Air purifying respirators can only be used for gas and vapor contaminants that have adequate warning properties that will alert the user to respirator malfunction.
 A chemical has adequate warning properties when the odor, taste, or irritation effects of the substance are detectable and persistent in concentrations at or below the PEL.

 If the odor or irritation threshold occurs at concentrations greater than three times the PEL, the substance is considered to have poor warning properties and an air-purifying respirator cannot be used.
 The only exceptions to this rule are for respirators with end-of-life service indicators (e.g., carbon monoxide) or when an OSHA Standard permits such use.
 When the odor threshold is above the PEL but not in excess of three times the PEL and there is no ceiling limit, potential exposures must be evaluated to determine if there could be serious of irreversible health effects.
 If no such effects are evident, an air-purifying respirator may be used.

 B. Types of Respirators and Protection Factors